You Me Her

-You Me Her is an American–Canadian comedy-drama television series that revolves around a suburban married couple who are entering a three-way romantic relationship, one non-typical type of polyamorous relationship.
+You Me Her is an American-Canadian comedy-drama television series that revolves around a suburban married couple who are entering a three-way romantic relationship, one type of polyfidelity relationship.
 The series is set in Portland, Oregon and was created by John Scott Shepherd.
 The series is also promoted as TV's "first polyromantic comedy".
 On June 9, 2016, Audience Network renewed the series for a second and third season.

 On July 27, 2018, the series was renewed for a fourth and fifth season.
 The fourth season premiered on April 9, 2019.

-On May 10, 2019, Audience Network announced that the fifth season will be the last season and Gail Harvey will be directing all the episodes for the season.
+On May 10, 2019, Audience Network announced that the fifth season would be the last season and Gail Harvey would be directing all the episodes for the season.
 However, Audience Network ended operations on May 22, 2020, prior to airing the remaining episodes.
 The season was released in full on Crave in Canada on June 7, 2020.
-Seasons 1-5 were aired on Netflix in Europe and Latin America.
+Seasons 1–5 were aired on Netflix in Europe and Latin America.
 In 2022, all five seasons were found to be available in the United States on Freevee.

 Premise

 The series revolves around married, vanilla thirty-somethings Jack and Emma Trakarsky, from Portland, Oregon, whose desires to conceive have been hampered by their lack of sex drive.
 One day, Jack's efforts to solve the problem lead both Emma and him to Izzy Silva, a 25-year-old graduate student and part-time escort.
-After initially intending to see her as clients, the two jointly start to fall in love with Izzy, who in turn starts to feel the same way.
+After initially intending to see her as a client, the two jointly start to fall in love with Izzy, who in turn starts to feel the same way.
 Consequently, they decide to terminate the arrangement and bring Izzy into the marriage as a lover.
-This opens up a world of new challenges as they find themselves having to navigate their way through a minefield of prying, nosy neighbours with narrow social norms and prejudices, whilst at the same time struggling to confront their own feelings and insecurities, and adjust to the unfamiliar dynamic of a non-typical type of polyamorous relationship.
+This opens up a world of new challenges as they find themselves having to navigate their way through a minefield of prying, nosy neighbours with narrow social norms and prejudices, while at the same time struggling to confront their own feelings and insecurities, and adjust to the unfamiliar dynamic of a non-typical type of polyfidelity relationship.